Karaka-Management/Karaka/README.md

 # General

-The Orange Management software is a modular web application for small to mid sized companies, educational facilities and health care institutions.
-The Orange Management software modules can be split into the following different categories:
+The Orange Management software is a modular web application for small to mid sized companies that need CRM, ERP, Intranet and/or CMS features.
+The Orange Management modules can be split into the following different categories:

 * General
 * Business